top of page

 Anette Duensing

-I always start with the painted part of my artwork, which is spontaneous, intuitive and somewhat abstract.
-The calligraphy that I am adding provides both background as well as context.
-What I am seeing in the painting guides me towards the text that I am incorporating.
-Cathedral, acrylic paint, sumi ink on watercolor paper (300 gsm).
-“Cathedral” refers to how we associate cathedrals with being ancient places of silence and
+I always start with the painted part of my artwork, which is spontaneous, intuitive, and somewhat abstract.
+The calligraphy I add provides both background and context.
+What I see in the painting guides me toward the text I incorporate.

 Diane Stum Fekete